 - cosmetic treatments (for example, most treatments for acne or plastic surgery do not qualify as a ‘serious health condition’) unless complications develop.

-If you have had your leave cut short by an employer, or denied outright, contact our lawyers to learn if your legal rights have been violated.
+If you have had your leave cut short by an employer, or denied outright, contact our employment lawyers to learn if your legal rights have been violated.
 While our office is located in Orange County, we serve clients throughout California.